Transients

 These classes come with additional functionality and lookup tables which provide metadata useful for further analysis, such as redshift, T90, start time, etc. They also allow other processing such as converting flux to luminosity.

-We provide two methods for converting integrated flux to luminosity, a simple analytical method, and a more involved method using sherpa.
+We provide two methods for converting integrated flux to luminosity for GRB afterglow data, a simple analytical method, and a more involved method using sherpa.

 For each of the transients we have different data_modes